Iwan Pylypow

-Iwan Pylypiw or Ivan Pylypow (Іван Пилипiв, September 28, 1859 – October 10, 1936) was one of the first Ukrainian immigrants to Canada in 1891–93, along with Vasyl Eleniak.
+Iwan Pylypiw or Ivan Pylypow (Іван Пилипiв, September 28, 1859 – October 10, 1936) was one of the first Ukrainian immigrants to Canada in 1891–93, along with Wasyl Eleniak.

 Pylypow was born in the village of Nebyliv in Kalush county (povit) in Austrian Galicia (today Kalush Raion, Ivano-Frankivsk Oblast).
 He was a peasant logging contractor, and after falling on hard times considered finding a better life abroad, like many other Galicians of the time.
 Pylypiv had heard about free lands in Canada from German neighbours, and after corresponding with former classmate Johan Krebs, who had initially settled near Medicine Hat, North-West Territories, he set off for Canada with his friends Eleniak and Tyt Ziniak in the fall of 1891.

 Ziniak was turned back at the Austrian–German border, but Pylypiv and Eleniak traveled via Halifax, Nova Scotia to Winnipeg, Manitoba, where they met several ethnic German loggers who had worked for Pylypow.
 They visited the loggers' homesteads near Langenburg, North-West Territories, and went as far west as Calgary.
 Unimpressed with the land near the railway, they went back to Manitoba, where a visit to a Mennonite settlement at Gretna convinced Pylypiv that Canada was a viable destination.
 Eleniak, out of money, stayed to work for the winter, while Pylypow returned to Galicia for their families before settling in Canada permanently.